-elaboration The of regional documents for a joint conservation and management of the marine environment powerful are а collaboration mechanism related to MSP.
-The support given by joint management and conservation projects for the islands implies processes that are worth considering for future proposals.
-The establishment of a common secretariat for the archipelagos of the European Macaronesia can set common objectives for management and conservation of the marine environment.
+elaboration The of regional documents for a joint conservation and management of the marine environment powerful are a collaboration mechanism related to MSP.
+The support given by joint management and conservation projects for the islands implies processes that are worth considering future proposals. establishment of a common secretariat for the archipelagos of the European Macaronesia can common objectives for management and conservation of the marine environment.